doctorfree/Asciiville/README.md

 ## Overview

-Asciiville integrations and extensions are aimed at the character based terminal user.
+Asciiville integrations and extensions are aimed at the character based terminal and console user.
 They enable easy to use seamlessly integrated control of a variety of ASCII Art, animation, and utilities in a lightweight character based environment.

 At the core of Asciiville is the `asciiville` command which acts as a front-end for a variety of terminal commands and `tmux` sessions.